ApprenticeAI/frapy/docs/index.rst

     Customize the input and output of your spiders.

 :doc:`topics/extensions`
-    Extend Scrapy with your custom functionality
+    Extend Frapy with your custom functionality

 :doc:`topics/signals`
     See all available signals and how to work with them.